damianoneill/healthbot/docs/quickstart.md

 1. Provisioning the Device
 2. Registering the Device within Healthbot
-3. Grouping Devices based on a business classifer
+3. Grouping Devices based on a business classifier
-4. Instanatiating a Playbooks against Device Groups
+4. Instantiating a Playbooks against Device Groups
-5. Monitoring the KPIs within your network and reacting based on Network incidents
+5. Monitoring the KPIs within your network and reacting based on Network Incidents

 Each of these steps are defined below;

 ## Provision

 The initial task is to **configure your Device sensors** to generate Telemetry towards Healthbot.
-There are a number of ways that Healtbot can recieve Telemtry (Openconfig, JTI Native Sensor, NETCONF or SNMP) this guide will focus on Openconfig.
+There are a number of ways that Healthbot can receive Telemetry (OpenConfig, JTI Native Sensor, NETCONF or SNMP) this guide will focus on OpenConfig.

 This document describes the process for enabling [OpenConfig on a JUNOS Device](https://www.juniper.net/documentation/en_US/junos/topics/task/installation/openconfig-installing.html).

-> Implementing OpenConfig with gRPC for Junos Telemetry Interface requires that you download and install a package called Network Agent if your Juniper Networks device is running a version of Junos OS with Upgraded FreeBSD.
-For all other versions of Junos OS, the Network Agent functionality is embedded in the software.
+> Implementing OpenConfig with gRPC for JUNOS Telemetry Interface requires that you download and install a package called Network Agent if your Juniper Networks device is running a version of JUNOS OS with Upgraded FreeBSD.
+For all other versions of JUNOS OS, the Network Agent functionality is embedded in the software.
 Versions of JUNOS prior to 18.3R1 may require the OpenConfig and Network Agent packages installed.

 After logging into the cli, the Device must be configured for gRPC as follows: